jackel119/DoCSocQuestionnaireResults2017/REPORT.md

 _"Speaker was not very good - more of an advertisement than a technical/academic talk"_

 _"I fell behind and was unable to catch up due to teh format of the presentation.
-It seemed liek others had similar issues with falling behind.
+It seemed like others had similar issues with falling behind.
 I still gained something from it but it would have been nice if there was more information about how the systems worked rather than being so focused on configuring it quickly to get it working"_

-This category of events is a difficult one for us to work on, as the events themselves are run by our sponsors.
-We're happy that overall people seemed to enjoy them, however we've also passed on feedback onto our sponsors in order for them to provide a better experience for our students during their workshops and talks this year.
+**This category of events is a difficult one for us to work on, as the events themselves are run by our sponsors.
+We're happy that overall people seemed to enjoy them, however we've also passed on feedback onto our sponsors in order for them to provide a better experience for our students during their workshops and talks this year.**

+___

+**Ice Skating** was also _extremely_ well received - many praised the large discounts and the opportunity to relax and socialise with others in the context of enjoying a seasonal activity.
+We're looking to do more of these social events this year, see the Looking Ahead section.

+__

+**Web Development Workshops** were something that we tried running for the first time this year, and we've had feedback ranging from extremely positive to, well, dull.
+We understood that it initially had a lot of momentum starting out, but fizzled out after the first few lectures due to lack of organization, poor attendence and slow pacing.
+We're hoping to use the lessons we've learnt to make the workships this year more engaging and valuable.

+___
+We also received some......_interesting_ responses about events:

+_"Corporate presentations without pizza"_

+All of our events have pizza.
+You must be thinking of the DoC ACI talks.
+Not DoCSoc.

+_"All DoCSoc events, because THE RATIO"_

+Try Tinder, bud.

+_"ones about computers - I do not know about that stuff.
+I can use microsoft pretty well and that's it"_

+Glad to know we've got friends in the Business school.

+_"Pub Crawl"_

+....dude, what pub crawl are you on about?
+We've never had a DoCSoc pub crawl...